mrredbit/learning-es6/README.md

-My personal notes of ES6
+My personal notes of ES6, involving self explanatory examples and notes.

 Examples are from the book **You Don't Know JS: ES6 & Beyond** (By Kyle Simpson)